-Even Synapse’s campus is unique: Located in a business park, the school is made up of four former business buildings, including a warehouse that houses their “makerspace.”
+Even Synapse’s campus is unique.
+Located in a business park, the school is made up of four former business buildings.
+A warehouse that houses their “makerspace.”
 Artificial turf gives the students an ideal outdoor play area.

 Synapse School’s Approach to COVID-19